Nexus-Scripture/Old-School-RuneScape/README.md

 <br/>

 <div align="center">
-    <p>Bot was made for Untitled Discord Server as a commission.
+    <p>Bot was made for Iron Valor Discord Server as a commission.
 If you want your own custom Discord Bot, contact me via</p>
 </div>

 <div align=center>

-# BOT NOT READY FOR PRODUCTION
+# BOT READY FOR PRODUCTION

 </div>